 Arts and Entertainment

-Museums, theaters, auditoriums, arts centers, bars, restaurants and cafés are among the most exciting projects we design.
+Museums, theaters, auditoriums, arts centers, bars, restaurants and cafes are among the most exciting projects we design.
 We serve public, private and non-profit clients in the development of self-sustaining projects that enliven communities.

 ARCHITEXAS has designed bars in theaters, museums in office buildings, auditoriums in engine rooms, and all manner of places for the liberation of creative minds.
 The Greeks saw theatre in architecture; so do we.

 ARCHITEXAS designed a retro-fit plaza above the existing Arts District garage, at the northwest corner of the Cathedral Santuario de Guadalupe block.
-The plaza was a gift from the Catholic Foundation to the citizen of Dallas for the 50th anniversary project.
+The plaza was a gift from the Catholic Foundation to the citizens of Dallas for the 50th anniversary project.
 The site was a dormant deck over the garage that was never finished, and offered a great opportunity to connect to Flora Street, the central boulevard axis of the Arts District, across from the Myerson Symphony Hall.

 ARCHITEXAS placed a flight of steps, leading up to an elevated plaza, that was bound by an existing brick wall with a fountain trellis, and terminated by a concrete screen wall featuring an annual mural, 10’ x 28’.
 A pair of balance beam trellis arms shades the heart of the space, and the counter weight cones hover over the garage entrance; the wind moves the arms very gently.